Viatris Inc. [VTRS] stock Initiated by UBS analyst, price target now $9

 UBS have made an estimate for Viatris Inc. shares, keeping their opinion on the stock as Sell, with their previous recommendation back on June 14, 2022.
 The new note on the price target was released on May 10, 2022, representing the official price target for Viatris Inc. stock.
 On March 01, 2022, analysts decreased their price target for VTRS shares from 21 to 13.

-Viatris Inc. [VTRS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.64.
-With this latest performance, VTRS shares gained by 1.86% in over the last four-week period, additionally sinking by -10.35% over the last 6 months – not to mention a drop of -31.32% in the past year of trading.
+Viatris Inc. [VTRS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.35.
+With this latest performance, VTRS shares dropped by -1.77% in over the last four-week period, additionally sinking by -7.35% over the last 6 months – not to mention a drop of -37.54% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Viatris Inc. [VTRS] shares currently have an operating margin of +9.34 and a Gross Margin at +34.70.
 Viatris Inc.’s Net Margin is presently recorded at -7.11.